Connie-cloud-svg/Connie-cloud-svg/markdown-practise.md

 Also I'll learn some additional helpful coding languages on [w3schools](https://www.w3schools.com/)

-Here on GitHub, for a starter I want to learn:
+Here on GitHub, for starters I want to learn:
 - How to make Repositories.
 - How to code here.
 So far I have learnt how to make a commit and the steps are: